TotoBarbota/Vamana-Indexing/README.md

 # Description

 This is  program for finding the KNN neighbours of a vector file.
-The program takes a number of multi-dimentional vectors ( 100 in the dummy files ) and creates an optimized graph.
+The program takes a number of multi-dimentional vectors ( 10.000 vectors with 100 dimentions in the dummy files ) and creates an optimized graph.
 The program then can take some querie points, not listed in the graph, and find their K Nearest Neighbours.
 It then checks the recall based on the groundtruth file.
 The Version 1 is using a single thread and the points it can handle, both data points and query points, do not contain filters.
 Version 2 can handle points with filters, and Version 3 builds upon version 2 adding multithreaded functionallity.

 You can use two methods for creating the graphs in Version 2/3, Filtered Vamana and Stitched Vamana.

+You can see our detailed report, including algorithm explainations, times and optimization strateges, in the Project Analysis PDF.

 The team used Github Actions to test in each Push/PR